ArthurGuibert/FSInteractiveMap/README.md

 The idea behind this library is to load a SVG file of a map and display it simply in a view.
 On top of that you can know when a specific area is clicked.

+Please note that the SVG loading is quite simple and doesn't support all the features of the SVG file format.
+It's just good enough to display most of the maps I found in SVG!

 Screenshots
 ---
 <img src="Screenshots/screen00.png" width="320px" />&nbsp;<img src="Screenshots/screen01.png" width="320px" />&nbsp;<img src="Screenshots/screen02.png" width="320px" />